The Romanian blouse the most fashionable item

 Camasa cu platca (shirt with inset) is the specific traditional Maramures and Bihor Romanian blouse divided into two subcategories: Oas shirt (chromatic yellow) and Maramures shirt (where green predominates).
 Decoration on the shoulder is in both creates a sort of honeycomb.

 In Romanian clothing, you can also find camasa incarcata (laden shirt) and camasa cu chiept/ciupag.
-The first one has decoration made of cotton, silk and even beads and the second one is distinguished by the rich embroidery on the chest made from geometrical ornaments.
+The first one has decorations made of cotton, silk, and even beads, and the second one is distinguished by the rich embroidery on the chest, which is made from geometrical ornaments.

 The fashionable Romanian blouse